Genivia/ugrep/README.md

            -D ACTION, --devices=ACTION
                   If an input file is a device, FIFO  or  socket,  use  ACTION  to process  it.
-By  default,  ACTION  is `read', which means that devices are read just as if they were ordinary files.
-If ACTION is `skip', devices are silently skipped.
+By  default,  ACTION  is `skip', which means that devices are silently skipped.
+If ACTION is `read', devices read just as if they were ordinary files.

            -d ACTION, --directories=ACTION
                   If  an  input file is a directory, use ACTION to process it.
 By